-- A Climate-related disclosure in FY23, aiming for early voluntary alignment with the Aotearoa New Zealand Climate Standards, and produced in accordance with the recommendations of the Taskforce on Climate-related Financial Disclosures. - A Greenhouse Gas Inventory prepared in accordance with the Greenhouse Gas Protocol and information stated in accordance with the requirements of International Standard ISO 14064-1 Greenhouse gases - Part 1: Specification with guidance at the organisation level for quantification and reporting of greenhouse gas emissions and removals ('ISO 14064-1:2018'), the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (2004) ('the GHG Protocol') and the Corporate Value Chain (Scope 3) Accounting and Reporting Standard (2011) ('the Corporate Value Chain Standard').
-GHG Inventories are independently assured to a reasonable level of assurance. - A Modern Slavery Statement outlining the due diligence and remediation processes in place and any in-year impacts.
+- A Climate-related Disclosure prepared in compliance with the Aotearoa New Zealand Climate Standards published by the External Reporting Board (XRB) and incorporating recommendations from the Task Force on Climate Related Financial Disclosures framework. - A Climate Action Plan updated annually and outlining the action Meridian is taking against our climate priorities, and progress. - · A Greenhouse Gas Inventory prepared in accordance with the Greenhouse Gas Protocol and information stated in accordance with the requirements of International Standard ISO 14064-1 Greenhouse gases - Part 1: Specification with guidance at the organisation level for quantification and reporting of greenhouse gas emissions and removals ('ISO 14064-1:2018'), the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (2004) ('the GHG Protocol') and the Corporate Value Chain (Scope 3) Accounting and Reporting Standard (2011) ('the Corporate Value Chain Standard').
+In FY24 the GHG Inventory was independently assured to a reasonable level for scope 1 and 2 emissions, and to a limited assurance level for scope 3 emissions. - A Modern Slavery Statement outlining the due diligence and remediation processes in place and any in-year impacts.